Privacy Statement and Cookies

 Where can I find more information about my rights?

 The Government has set out a number of data protection principles and rights for you that we must follow when using your personal data.
-These principles and rights are detailed in the General Data Protection Regulation.
+These principles and rights are detailed in the UK General Data Protection Regulation.

-For a full explanation of how your council complies with the General Data Protection Regulation go to:
+For a full explanation of how your council complies with the UK General Data Protection Regulation go to:

 - Breckland Data Protection Policy